sonic-net/SONiC/doc/syslog/Syslog_Source_IP_test_plan.md

 config syslog del '2222::2222'
 ```
 5. Check syslog config by show syslog, the relevant config should be removed
-6. Check the corresponding interface of rsyslog server can not receive any syslog message with port 514
+6. Check the corresponding interface will not send syslog message with port 514 on dut
-7. Repeat steps 1-6 by setting different port, and check the port of received syslog message will be changed to the set one
+7. Repeat steps 1-6 by setting different port, and check the port of syslog message will be changed to the set one

 ### Test cases #4 -  Configure syslog server with VRF/Source: set/set